I2-Framework/i2-message/README.md

 Welcome to **i2-message**, a Java messaging and event bus module.
 Send POJO (Plain Old Java Object) messages and events with ease.
 This module is completely standalone but is part of the greater *I2 Framework*.

 ## Status
-* Software coding 90% complete
+* Local domain and bus dispatch complete
-* GitHub checkin no later than May 16, 2020

-**=> Check out the** [Full Status Blog](https://github.com/I2-Framework/i2-message/wiki/Status-Blog)
+* Currently, working on remote multi-domain messaging **=> Check out the** [Full Status Blog](https://github.com/I2-Framework/i2-message/wiki/Status-Blog)

 ## Module Dependencies